-The proposals are to build a new set of facilities for the club and release land located on the west of the site for a residential development of around 200 homes whilst retaining the existing bowling green and its clubhouse.
+The proposals are to build a new set of facilities for the club and release land located on the west of the site for a residential development of up to 200 homes to fund these new facilities, whilst retaining the existing indoor bowls club house.
 New club facilities are proposed on the east of the site, and a new touring caravan park on the south east of the site.